 Content in the Preservation Hold library will be permanently deleted within 7 days of disposition.

-View pending and completed dispositions
+View pending dispositions and disposed items

 Filter the disposition views

 You can filter these views by retention label or time range.
 For pending dispositions, the time range is based on the expiration date.
 For disposed items, the time range is based on the deletion date.

 In addition, you can export the items in either view as a .csv file that you can open in Excel.